Moonstone (gemstone): Etymology

 The name moonstone derives from the stone's characteristic visual effect, called adularescence (or schiller), which produces a milky, bluish interior light.
 This effect is caused by light diffraction through alternating layers of orthoclase and albite within the stone.
 The diffracted light varies from white to blue, depending on the thinness of the albite layers.
 More technically, this micro-structure consists of regular exsolution layers (lamellae) of different alkali feldspars (orthoclase and sodium-rich plagioclase).

-Polished moonstones often display chatoyancy ("cat's eye" effect), where a luminous streak appears through the stone.
+Polished moonstones often display chatoyancy ("cat's eye" effect), a luminous streak through the stone.
 Asterism is rare and produces four-legged stars.